Nothing. Wait for the green light.

 Other ways to take payments in this channel.

-Also called DTMF masking.
+Also called DTMF suppression.
 The customer types their card on their phone keypad.
-We suppress the tones in the live audio so the agent doesn't hear them and the recording stays clean.
+We mask the tones in the live audio so the agent doesn't hear them and the recording stays clean.

 Learn more